Posts Tagged ‘corvette’

 World Class Driving Tour

 On Thursday I drove down to Richmond, VA and participated in the World Class Driving Tour.
 We had a chance to drive five different exotic sports cars through the country side of Virginia.
 Of course, no speed laws broken by any of the participants, especially me.
-Cough… Below is the group shot from our outing (more photos of my group here).
+Cough… Below is the group shot from our outing (more photos of my group at bottom of this post).
 I am the second person from the left.
-You can click through the photo to see a few mote shots that I saved on Webshots.
-I will upload more when they send me the rest.

 We started the day at 7:00AM by signing our lives away.
 It would have been unpleasant to have wrecked one of these as I think I promised the future lives of all my relatives for many centuries to come as collateral.